 We are responsible for the transportation cost pursuant to the terms and conditions of the sales contracts we entered with our customers.
 We usually enter into agreements with our transportation/logistics service providers on an annual basis under the standardised terms and conditions of our transportation/logistics service providers.
 Upon departing from our warehouse, our transportation/logistics service providers will be liable for any delay of delivery and loss in transit until the products are received by our customers.
-During the three years ended 31 December 2019, the transportation and packaging cost incurred by us amounted to RMB4.7 million, RMB7.1 million and RMB9.1 million, respectively, representing 40.5%, 53.4% and 39.1% of our selling expenses, respectively.
-During the nine months ended 30 September 2020, the transportation and package cost incurred by us amounted to RMB7.6 million, as compared to RMB6.4 million for the nine months ended 30 September 2019.
+During the Track Record Period, the transportation and packaging cost incurred by us amounted to RMB7.1 million, RMB9.1 million and RMB10.1 million, respectively, representing 53.4%, 39.1% and 41.1% of our selling expenses, respectively.